architecture residential crawford residence

 The staircase is kept "open" with custom stainless steel cable dividers picking up the detail of the deck rail outside.

-Dramatic views from deck with custom stainless steel cable railing, Crawford Residence, Yachats, Oregon, 2008.
+Dramatic views from deck with custom stainless steel cable railing, Crawford Residence, Yachats, Oregon, USA, 2008.

 copyright d. holmes chamberlin jr architect llc